 Buffalo Soldiers Memory Hill Cemetery

+Burials of special note include Dr. B. J. Simmons, Milledgeville’s first African American physician.
+He was known as an incredible diagnostician and moved to Milledgeville after attending Meharry Medical College in Nashville, Tennessee, where he graduated in 1893, taking first place in anatomy.
 Three Buffalo Soldiers from the 9th Cavalry in Troop H (Sol Sanford, Robert E. Lee, and James Arthur Gibson).
 Buffalo soldiers were African American soldiers who mainly served on the Western frontier following the American Civil War.
 They were famous for their saying: “We Can, We Will”.

+Located at the intersection of Liberty and Franklin Streets.
 For specific burial locations, see the cemetery map located at the entrance.

 To learn more, self-guided walking brochures are available in the green box outside the Sallie Ellis Davis House or from the Visitor Information Center.